 Join your national geothermal associations – the industry’s change agents

 The geothermal energy associations, industry or education focused, national or international are important actors to help promote geothermal energy and represent the industry's interests.
-Help them through your membership.
+It is therefore crucial your support them through your membership.

 It is this time of the year when a lot of memberships for national and international geothermal associations are up for renewal.
 So you will likely receive emails with a pledge to join, renew or support your national geothermal associations.

-In our first edition of the Think GEOENERGY Magazine back in 2013, we published an article on the role of geothermal associations both nationally and internationally.
+In our first edition of the Think GEOENERGY Magazine, we published an article on the role of geothermal associations both nationally and internationally.
 I thought it to be timely to re-publish it and urge you to join the associations both in your home market, but also in the markets where you do or want to do business.

 I understand that it is quite challenging to determine, which association you should join – industry-focused, research-academic focused, national, international, regional etc. – in the end ask your peers or check the member lists of the associations to see if and how you would fit in there and how you can take influence or support these important interest groups.